Assessing the fallout from the fall in oil prices

 Energy earnings expectations have continued to crater.
 On Monday, the fourth-quarter estimate was for a year-over-year decline of 11.2 percent for S&P energy stocks.
 By Friday, that had dropped to 14.7 percent decline, according to Thomson Reuters data.
 Whether the drop in energy prices will have an effect on other sectors is yet unclear.

-Sector behemoths Honeywell (HON.N) and General Electric (GE.N) have a 15 percent exposure to oil and gas each while United Technologies (UTX.N), also with an upcoming analyst day next week, is "less tied to oil trends," according to Goldman Sachs.
+Sector behemoths Honeywell and General Electric have a 15 percent exposure to oil and gas each while United Technologies, also with an upcoming analyst day next week, is "less tied to oil trends," according to Goldman Sachs.

 Honeywell and GE will have analyst days the week after next.
 Volatility in GE's shares has been lower than usual of late, which means anything unusual out of the company could affect the stock.